-The Pre-Professional Program begins with Ballet IIIB.
+The Pre-Professional Program begins with Ballet 4/4X.
 As students progress through these levels, their coordination and control is developed through more demanding and complex exercises.
 As they advance, an emphasis is placed on developing personal artistry through port de bras and epaulement (head and arm movements).

 The Theater Dance Program pulls from many techniques, genres, and styles.
 The class focuses on balancing technical ballet training and stylized theater choreography.
 Students will learn a vast repertoire of classical, as well as contemporary, Broadway and Movie Musical choreography.

 Adult/Teen classes are open to all levels.
 Enrollment is by semester, but you may join mid-session.
-Classes are structured and build during the course of the semester, so for that reason we do not do “drop-in” classes.
+Classes are structured and build during the course of the semester, so for that reason we do not do offer “drop-in” classes.

 At The Philadelphia Dance Academy, we believe that ballet is for boys too.
-To encourage boys to foster a love of dance, all boys enrolled in our Primary and Pre-Professional Divisions (Ballet I and higher) can take class on scholarship.
+To encourage boys to foster a love of dance, all boys enrolled in our Primary and Pre-Professional Divisions (Ballet 1 and higher) can take class on scholarship.